-- The latest U.S. Department of Education guidelines for school prayer, regulations on sexual harassment and Title IX, and guidelines for writing IEP
+- The latest U.S. Department of Education guidelines for school prayer, regulations on sexual harassment and Title IX and guidelines for writing IEPs

 - Expanded discussion of institutional racism